GuruprasadaShridharHegde/GuruprasadaShridharHegde/README.md

 - ⚡ Real fact: **If you expect disappointment, then you can never really be disappointed.**

 - 🎉 Fun fact: No man ever steps in the same river twice, for it's not the same river and he's not the same man.

+- ❄ Insightful: Your future is created by what you do today, not tomorrow

  ![GitHub stats](https://github-readme-stats.vercel.app/api?username=GuruprasadaShridharHegde&show_icons=true&theme=tokyonight)![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=GuruprasadaShridharHegde&theme=tokyonight)